 Quicksilver Racing (Rockville, MD) ordered two cars (Autoweek 17 Feb 1973) but only used one.
 This would be the car advertised in Autosport (21 Jun 1973) as "Quicksilver Racing … offers … McRae … Kinsler fuel injected … fully sorted but not raced".

 Unknown through late 1973 and all of 1974.
 Next seen with Rodney Green (Aurora, Colorado) who won the Formula A class at Lake Afton in August 1975, giving him nine points which would be enough to tie the 1975 Midwest Division FA title with John Mulholland.
 His only Pro race appearance was at Laguna Seca October 1975 where he only ran in practice.
-He won his class in the Hutchinson Grand Prix, a SCCA National in May 1976.
+He won his class in the Hutchinson Grand Prix, an SCCA National in May 1976.
 Green retired from the Pueblo, Colorado National 15 May 1977 but won his class at La Junta Raceway in September 1977.
-He won the FA class in the GM1 at Pueblo in July 1978, and at Lake Afton in August 1978, and at La Junta in September 1978.
-Green also set the final ASR lap record at La Junta in May 1979.
-Retained by Green until 2006 when sold to Paul Hoey (Olympia, WA), also the owner of 008.
+He won the FA class in the GM1 at Pueblo in July 1978, at Lake Afton in August 1978, and at La Junta in September 1978.
+After FA was merged into ASR for 1979, Green set the final ASR lap record at La Junta in May 1979.
+The McRae was retained by Green until 2006 when sold to Paul Hoey (Olympia, WA), also the owner of 008.
 Sold to James Stengel (New York, NY) February 2008 and raced in US vintage racing throughout 2008.
 Stengel later acquired chassis 006 as well.